aws-samples/vector-store-sample-for-aurora-postgresql/README.md

 1. From the Outputs tab in your CloudFormation console, click the **NotebookInstanceURL**.
 2. Click on Open **JupyterLab** under **Actions** and clone this repository.
-3. Open aurora-postgresql-vector.ipynb notebook with default kernel and follow the steps in it.
+3. Open **aurora-postgresql-vector.ipynb** notebook with default kernel and run each cell.

 By following this workflow, you will learn how to use Aurora PostgreSQL as a vector store for text embeddings and perform similarity searches on the stored vectors.